 How much does the program cost?

-The extension fee refers to students who have paid for 30 credits but are still working on their thesis.
-These students pay an extension fee for every semester until they complete their program.
+This fee applies to you if you have completed 30 credits in your program but are still working on your program completion option.
+You pay an extension fee for every semester you are in until you complete this option.